Musketeer logo Musketeer

 • External systems behave as expected

-Musketeer guarantees that run state is structurally valid and internally consistent.
+The CLI guarantees that SMALL state is structurally valid and Musketeer execution state is internally consistent.